Judge halts Biden's race-based aid for farmers, says challenge is 'likely to succeed'

 FARMERS REACT TO BILLIONS IN COVID RELIEF BILL FOR MINORITY FARMERS

-The $4 billion provision was part of President Joe Biden’s American Rescue package, and the funds were to be used to pay up to 120% of "socially disadvantaged," or Black, Hispanic, Asian or Native American farmers' outstanding debt.
-Twelve White farmers from 9 states filed suit arguing that excluding them from the aid on account of race violated their constitutional rights.
+The $4 billion provision was part of President Biden’s American Rescue package, and the funds were to be used to pay up to 120% of "socially disadvantaged," or Black, Hispanic, Asian or Native American farmers' outstanding debt.
+Twelve White farmers from nine states filed suit arguing that excluding them from the aid on account of race violated their constitutional rights.

 "I think you have to take you back 20, 30 years when we know for a fact that socially disadvantaged producers were discriminated against by the United States Department of Agriculture.
 We know this.
-We have reimbursed people in the past for those acts of discrimination, but we've never absolutely dealt with the cumulative effect," Agriculture Secretary Tom Vilsack said, defending the aid.
+We have reimbursed people in the past for those acts of discrimination, but we've never absolutely dealt with the cumulative effect," Agriculture Secretary Tom Vilsack said in May, defending the aid.

 The USDA settled multi-billion-dollar discrimination lawsuits with minority farmers in 1999 and 2010.